-To my mind though these definitions don’t really do the outcomes of the process justice.
+These definitions don’t really do the outcomes of the process of healing from narcissistic abuse justice.
 It is something much more life changing than this.
 It is about walking through the darkness and finding your light.
 It is about reclaiming your freedom and joy.

 Recovery in the Narc Wise context, is the transformation of your inner world emotionally, psychologically, and mentally, achieved by working through wounds old and new.
 This delivers you to a state of awareness that enables mindful living, no longer caught in past repeating traps of unhelpful behaviours.

 To recover means moving beyond blaming the narc for all your hurts and working through the pain that led you to them in the first place, stepping into a place of accountability, reality, awareness, and full, proud ownership of your gorgeous self.